What’s The Deal With The Art On The Side Of This Bangor School?

 I was sitting in my van, waiting in the afternoon pick-up line at the J.F.
 Doughty School in Bangor.
 Admittedly, I was totally zoning out.

-My 5 year old asked from the back seat: "Mom, why does that girl have a tail?"
+My youngest asked from the back seat: "Mom, why does that girl have a tail?"

-Not seeing one (of course) I asked my daughter what is was that she was looking at.
+Not seeing one (of course) I asked my daughter what it was that she was looking at.

 She replied "the school wall."